Well, you publish a great idea. Yet no one gives a damn. You scream out, why?

 Always proofread in a quiet place; no music, no talks.
 This is essentially important.
 Because while proofreading you need to analyze your content in all aspects.

-It may be difficult for you remember all the techniques to use while editing your content.
+It may be difficult for you to remember all the techniques to use while editing your content.
 So prepare a checklist of editing points.
 Refer to it.
 It minimizes the work to your brain when editing next time.

 Remember that editing while writing can be a great blunder.
 It kills your productivity as well as the quality of your post.